Amhaynie/ChallengeTwoAssign/README.md

 # ChallengeTwoAssign
-This is the repository for challengetwo
+This is the repository for challenge two